 Applicant Response: Project has access to a BRT lane on Broadway within less than 1/4 mile.
-The Project proposes zero parking and actually reduces parking per Assembly Bill No.2097 (CA AB-2097)
+The Project proposes zero parking.

-3. For projects including structured parking, would the structured parking be designed for future adaptation to other uses?
+Yes No • 3.
+For projects including structured parking, would the structured parking be designed for future adaptation to other uses?
 (Examples include, but are not limited to: the use of speed ramps instead of sloped floors)